holoviz-topics/holoSeq/README.md

 Scaling and zooming rely on datashader running on a Holoviews or Bokeh server.
 Static images can be captured.
 Interactive HTML can be exported, but without a datashader provider, zoomed detail is limited.

-Mutliple input files will produce a stack of plots that work independently:
+Multiple input files will produce a stack of plots that work independently:

-` panel serve holoseq_display.py --show --args --inFile mUroPar1.paf_cis1.hseq.gz small.paf_cis1.hseq.gz  --size 1000'
+`panel serve holoseq_display.py --show --args --inFile mUroPar1.paf_cis1.hseq.gz small.paf_cis1.hseq.gz  --size 1000`

 ## holoSeq data format disk sizes